-Fiscal 2017 Committee Meetings
+Fiscal 2018 Committee Meetings

 The Committee holds three regularly-scheduled meetings during the fiscal year: one in October or November, one in January and one in July, and may meet at other times during the year as warranted.
-With the exception of approving the Distribution Equivalent Rights Plan at its January 17, 2017 meeting, the Committee finalized the fiscal year 2017 compensation packages for each of our named executive officers at its November 14, 2016 meeting.
+The Committee finalized the fiscal year 2018 compensation packages for each of our named executive officers at its October 24, 2017 meeting.

-As in past fiscal years and as referred to above, the Committee was provided with a comprehensive analysis of each senior executive's past and current compensation - including benchmarking data for comparison - to enable it to assess and determine each executive's compensation package for fiscal 2017.
-The Committee considered a number of factors in establishing the fiscal 2017 executive compensation packages, including, but not limited to, experience, scope of responsibility and individual performance.
+As in past fiscal years and as referred to above, the Committee was provided with a comprehensive analysis of each senior executive's past and current compensation - including benchmarking data for comparison - to enable it to assess and determine each executive's compensation package for fiscal 2018.
+The Committee considered a number of factors in establishing the fiscal 2018 executive compensation packages, including, but not limited to, experience, scope of responsibility and individual performance.

-Prior to making its decisions regarding each named executive officer's fiscal 2017 compensation package, the Committee reviewed the total cash compensation opportunity that was provided to each named executive officer during the previously completed fiscal year.
-At that time, "total cash compensation opportunity" consisted of base salary, an annual cash bonus, and cash settled long-term incentives; and has since been updated to include payments under a Distribution Equivalent Rights Plan that began in February 2017.
-The Committee then compared each named executive officer's total cash compensation opportunity to the total mean cash compensation opportunity for the parallel position in the Mercer database.
-In addition, the Committee reutilized the benchmark data provided by WTW for establishing our executives' fiscal 2016 compensation referenced above under "Role of Outside Consultants."
-The Committee then based its final decisions on both the fiscal 2016 recommendations made by WTW and on the information contained in the Mercer benchmarking database.
+Prior to making its decisions regarding each named executive officer's fiscal 2018 compensation package, the Committee reviewed the total cash compensation opportunity that was provided to each named executive officer during the previously completed fiscal year.
+At that time, "total cash compensation opportunity" consisted of base salary, an annual cash bonus, cash settled long-term incentives and distribution equivalent rights payments.
+The Committee then compared each named executive officer's total cash compensation opportunity to the total mean cash compensation opportunity for the parallel position in the Mercer database and to the recommendations provided by WTW.
+In summary, in approving the fiscal 2018 compensation packages for our named executive officers, the Committee based its final decisions on both the information contained in the Mercer benchmarking database and, in particular, on recommendations made by WTW.